CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "damage_type": "stab"                                    // type of damage
   } ;
   ```
-  note: Uses both `ground` and `hostile` in `valid_targets` as well so it can be targeted in an area with no line of sight
+  Note: Uses both `ground` and `hostile` in `valid_targets` so it can be targeted in an area with no line of sight.

 3) Consecutively cast spells:
 ```
     {
     "id": "test_combo",                                      // id of the spell, used internally. not translated "type": "SPELL",
     "name": "Combo Strikes",                                 // name of the spell that shows in game "description": "Upon casting this spell, will also activate the spells specified on the 'extra_effects' in descending order.", "flags": [ "SILENT", "RANDOM_DAMAGE", "RANDOM_AOE" ],    // see "Spell Flags" in this document "valid_targets": [ "hostile", "ground" ],                // if a valid target is not included, you cannot cast the spell on that target.
     "effect": "projectile_attack",                           // effects are coded in C++.
 A list is provided in this document of possible effects that have been coded.
     "effect_str": "downed",                                  // varies, see table of implemented effects in this document "extra_effects": [ { "id": "test_atk1" }, { "id": "test_atk2" } ],               // this allows you to cast multiple spells with only one spell
     "min_damage": 7,                                         // minimum damage (or "starting" damage)
     "max_damage": 14,                                        // maximum  damage the spell can achieve
     "damage_increment": 0.7                                  // damage increase per spell level
     "min_aoe": 2,                                            // area of effect
     "max_aoe": 4,
     "aoe_increment": 0.2,                                     // how much wider the area of effect gets per spell level "min_range": 10,                                         // range of the spell "max_range": 10,
     "base_casting_time": 750,                                // this is the casting time (in moves)